guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Warning speculations

 ### First stage: Brains to internet
-A lot of problems if it would be the current internet.
-Rethink semantics?
-Connecting a couple of database just like apps to the human mind.
-From limited to unlimited.
-I suspect Wikipedia will be first.
+A chip in our brains could possibly create a direct link between our brains and the internet.
+Even though our brains are really flexible (See "A more direct interface" in "Optimisations"), we are unsure if the human brain would be able to cope with the unorganised mess that is the current internet being fed to it.

+We think that connecting an open set of databases to the human mind could work well.
+The databases would function just like apps on a mobile phone.
+With each new database extra functionality is added, yet none is required.
+Information in one database can reference to information in another database.
+It's up to the user to connect to that new database or not.

+The available data on this new implementation would be very limited at first.
+Websites and -services like encyclopedia's or other large data sets would be perfect as first services to start providing data in this way.
+By providing an open format everyone can contribute to it.
+The available information would rapidly increase, and services could provide open end-points for their datasets.

 #### Problems
-Truth will become a problem.
+Wether or not something is a truth will become a problem.
 On the current internet there is no difference between truth and lies.
 Satirical websites like The Union News network and The Speld provide entertainment through fake made up news for example.
 For a computer, but also for a direct connection to the brain this is a problem.
-If a lie occurs in the database it is true for the masses because its directly being piped into others people's brain if they query the data.
+If a lie occurs in the database it can be interpreted as true for the masses because its directly being piped into others people's brain when they query the data.

 While the truth will become relative, facts will still be facts.
 And they could be checked at the source.
 The issue with that would be, what is the source?
 And how do we know the source actually is the source we expect it to be?
 In other words: Is the source legit?
+Only by providing a proper identity system we can solve this problem.
+This system would make sure someone is who he says he is.
+Providing an author is not required, as you want to enable anonymous posts as well.
+But when you do provide an author, it should be authenticated.

+We're only touching the surface here, and  that's by intention.
+Going into detail about an identity system, its possible weaknesses and how to counter them is something we could write a complete book about.
+That's not what we want, we're just trying to convey our vision here.

 #### Opportunities
+This first step could enable everyone to seamlessly contribute their knowledge to the internet.
+Creating a collective knowledge if you will.
+Of course there are already solutions for this on the current internet, but not in a way like this.
+No interfaces, questions, or programming languages.
+Just a "share this idea" thought, and it's out there.
+In your favorite database, anonymous or not, for everyone to be accessed.

+People can freely reference you or your work.
+Getting credit for your work has never been more easy.
+And all the same for giving credit to someone else as well of course.

-#### Function of the internet:
+#### Function of computers
-Common knowledge
-Calculation power
+While computers will still be used for serving data and calculation power.
+There will be a shift in it's use.
+As there's no need for a graphical interface, websites would be obsolete, and the only thing needed from computers is serving the actual data and performing tasks it's better at than the human brain.
+Collecting data or calculating statistics for example.

-#### Function of humans:
+#### Function of humans
-Being able to get common knowledge instantly from a limited amount off sources.
-No more need to learn facts or get common knowledge
+Being able to get common knowledge instantly from a limited amount of sources.
+No more need to learn facts or get common knowledge.
+The way we think of learning could completely change.
+Facts are a given, there's no need to learn them.

 ### Second stage: brains to brains over the internet
 Directly tap into someones brain.
 People don't have to put info on the internet in a certain database first.
 Everybody 'owns' everyones data.
 Problem of machine readability and semantics is solved.
 Problem of lies is solved.
 No more global truth, just individual nodes in a global bank.
-Just make your own conclusion with others facts.
+Just make your own conclusion with others' facts.

+#### Problems
+asd

+#### Opportunities
+asd

-#### Functions of computer
+#### Function of computers
-will still be computational power and function as a back up for people passing away.
+Computers will still be used for their computational power and function as a back up for people passing away.

+#### Function of humans
 Humans are there to solve problems by connecting the dots.
 World wide mind.

 Humans
 Privacy issues

 Does somebody's memory disappear on death?